DeepLabCut/DeepLabCut/docs/functionDetails.md

 • consider labeling additional images and make another iteration of the training data set

-**maDeepLabCut: (or on normal projects!)**

-You can also plot the scoremaps, locref layers, and PAFs:
+**OPTIONAL:** You can also plot the scoremaps, locref layers, and PAFs:

 ```python
 deeplabcut.extract_save_all_maps(config_path, shuffle=shuffle, Indices=[0, 5])